Do All People with HIV have AIDS?

 How long does HIV take to become AIDS?

 HIV is a virus.
 It may cause AIDS after you’ve been infected for several years and it has weakened your immune system.
-Not all people with HIV has AIDS.
-But the infection does advance to AIDS, usually in 10-15 years, if you don’t get treated with antiretroviral drugs.
+Not all people with HIV have AIDS.
+But the infection does advance to AIDS, usually in 10-15 years if you don’t get treated with antiretroviral drugs.

 What stage of HIV leads to AIDS?